Uber admits misleading Australian riders, agrees to pay $19M

 Uber said in a statement almost all riders chose to cancel their trips despite the warnings.

 The algorithm used to calculate the fare ranges inflated the taxi estimates.
 The actual taxi fare was almost always cheaper than Uber’s lowest estimate.
+Uber had not ensured the algorithm was accurate, the commission said.

 Uber apologized for the taxi fare estimate “being higher than it should have.”